Skip to Content

 Being an employee of the fruit farm means that your task isn’t just limited to fruit picking.

-You also might be expected to prune the fruit trees, pack the harvested fruits and other odds and ends.
+You also might be expected to prune the fruit trees, pack the harvested fruits, and other odds and ends.

 Some small farms might also have livestock that you might have to handle as part of farm work.

-When in doubt, it is best to clarify with the prospective employee first before signing on the job.
+When in doubt, it is best to clarify with the prospective employee first before signing on to the job.

 What Qualifications Do I Need?